Breakout-X/Swift-Playgrounds-html/README.md

 --------

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) for more information.
+See the [LICENSE](LICENSE) for more information.